hpc-carpentry/hpc-python/_episodes/13-cluster.md

 and resources with snakemake wildcards defining the requested values.

 We've also specified where to save SLURM logs and what to call them. **Note** that this folder must already exist.
-If the folders don't exist, snakemake will hang.
+If the folders don't exist, Snakemake will hang.

 Values for any command line argument to snakemake can be defined in our profile, although a value is required (e.g. the `--use-conda` argument could be